Building Trust & Effectiveness in Congress

 Internships at CMF

-Interns, who are given the title of Research Assistant, are a very important part of CMF, and they truly make a difference in our mission to serve Congress.
-Our Research Assistants are treated as members of our staff.
-We try to ensure that our Research Assistants spend as little time as possible on routine clerical tasks.
-Instead, our Research Assistants work closely with senior staff on a variety of our training, consulting, and research projects.
-Although our Research Assistants provide administrative support, they also have the opportunity to work on exciting projects relating to congressional management and e-government.
+Our work provides a unique perspective on the inner workings of Congress that students interested in government, management and/or citizen engagement find valuable to their education and professional development.
+Research Assistants (RAs) are treated as members of our staff, and work closely with senior staff on our training, outreach, and research projects.
+Although our RAs provide administrative support, they also have the opportunity to work on exciting projects relating to congressional management and civic engagement.
 Our Research Assistants get a bird's eye view of congressional operations, and they learn a great deal about how Congress works, politically and organizationally.

-CMF seeks motivated, professional, entrepreneurial students or recent college graduates interested in learning more about Congress, management, technology and/or e-government.
-Because of the nature of our work, applicants must possess good writing and analytic skills, initiative, and must be proficient with Microsoft Office programs (including Word, Excel, and PowerPoint).
-Interns support CMF in its mission to by:
+CMF seeks motivated, professional, proactive junior/senior college students.
+Because of the nature of our work, applicants must possess good writing and analytic skills, must be proficient with Microsoft Office programs, including Word, Excel, and PowerPoint.
+RAs support CMF in its mission by:

 • Thinking creatively and innovatively;